particle-iot/socket/README.md

 These are the design files for the Spark Socket, developed by Hex Labs, Inc. dba Spark Devices.

-These files have been made available online through a [Creative Commons Attribution-ShareAlike 3.0](http://creativecommons.org/licenses/by-sa/3.0/) Unported license.
+These files have been made available online through a [Creative Commons Attribution-ShareAlike 3.0](http://creativecommons.org/licenses/by-sa/3.0/) license.

 You are welcome to distribute, remix, and use these files for commercial purposes.
 If you do so, please attribute the original design to Spark Devices both on the website and on the physical packaging of the product or in the instruction manual.
 All derivitive works must be published under the same or a similar license.